The 'roaring game' adds to Sochi buzz as curlers hit ice

 More quirky than hip, curling's appeal partly lies in a rich, almost mythical, history.

 Before the start of each and every session at a major competition curlers are led on to the ice by bagpipers.
-In Sochi, that honor was given to a pipe band from Moscow.
+In Sochi, that honour was given to a pipe band from Moscow.

 Most of the world's curling stones, including those being used in the Olympics, have for a century been mined from one tiny rocky volcanic island off the Scottish coast, the 'roaring game' getting its name from the 'roar' the granite stone makes as it travels over the pebbled ice.